 - Criticality questions (which functions and components are critical to product quality or GMP regulations)

-- Functionality questions (does the system have range or capability extents or limitations which may impact product quality)
+- Functionality questions (does the system have the range or capability extents or limitations which may impact product quality)

 As written and presented by Ashley Isbel, Australia’s leading validation expert in many PharmOut GMP training events and Forums since 2011, and more recently since the update to PIC/S Annex 15 in 2015, a User Requirement Specification (URS) can be designed in a traditional V Model format or can incorporate other elements such as traceability matrix.
 See figure 1 below.